Back in January 2016, a young kid from Houston, Texas arrived in Tuscaloosa.

 Well, I think you know what happened next.

-After completing his undergraduate degree and receiving a spectacular ovation from the University of Alabama, Jalen Hurts is now free to move anywhere in the country as a graduate transfer and immediately play in his senior season.
+After completing his undergraduate degree and receiving a spectacular ovation from the University of Alabama, Hurts was free to move anywhere in the country as a graduate transfer and immediately play in his senior season.

-The outpouring of support for this young man is tremendous, and it proves once again that values like integrity, loyalty, teamwork, and faith mean so much more than wins and losses.
+The outpouring of support for this young man last year was tremendous, and it validated that values like integrity, loyalty, teamwork, and faith mean so much more than wins and losses.

 Jalen Hurts Transfers to Oklahoma

 When Hurts announced his decision finish his college football career in Norman with the University of Oklahoma Sooners, the buzz began.
 Could Hurts become the third-straight Heisman winner under Lincoln Riley, following Baker Mayfield and Kyler Murray?
 Would Hurts be able to pick up OU’s offense in time to keep the job?
 Does he even have what it takes?